ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Fixed causing sticky projectiles to not explode (e.g. Sticky Bomb, Railgunner specials) -- no longer procs on these.
 	- Now ignores the Neutral team (e.g. flying rocks hazard on Sky Meadows).
 	- Improved SFX.
 Now works on all projectiles and uses a more fitting vanilla sound effect.

-**1.9.4**

-- Balance pass.
-	- Go-Faster Stripes:
-		- Bandit: Buffed default launch force scalar from 20 to 30.
-		- MUL-T: Now has configurable number of boosts per skill cast per stack.
-Defaults to 3 (buffed from 1).
-	- Unstable Klein Bottle:
-		- Buffed default proc chance from 5% to 8%.
-- Causal Camera:
-	- No longer rewinds buffs, debuffs, or DoTs.
-This was causing *way* too many problems.
-	- No longer rewinds Captain's once-per-stage beacon skills.
-- Pixie Tube:
-	- Prevented from working with Railgunner's secondary.
-	- Reduced wisp arming time (2s --> 1.5s).
-	- Wisps are now wispier (no gravity, flit about randomly in midair, smaller particle size).
-	- Wisps on player team now wait until near the end of their lifetime (2s left) to gravitate towards non-player allies.
-- Pinball Wizard: stole some vanilla SFX for the proc effect.
-Only works on physical projectiles for now, and not hitscan attacks.